learn-co-curriculum/dsc-permutations-and-factorials-lab-v2-1/README.md

 ## Permutations to Find the Sample and Event Space

-What are the odds of throwing a "full house" when throwing 5 dices?
+What are the odds of throwing a "full house" when throwing 5 dice?
 Recall, a full house means that you'd throw a three of a certain number along with a pair of a different number.

-###  a) sample space
+###  a) Sample space

-First, calculate the sample space. recall that replacement is possible here.
+First, calculate the sample space.
+Recall that replacement is possible here.

 ```python